The Importance of Entrepreneurship to the Economy and Society

 Doing the difficult work, being an entrepreneur, is something you should pursue if you are able to.

 You have this thing the world needs, and you must share it, utilize it.
 You have the power to change this world for the better.
 Please take advantage of that power.
-Others who lack the skills wish they had what you have so that could do what you should do.
+Others who lack the skills wish they had what you have so that they could do what you should do.

 This is how I feel about entrepreneurship and its usefulness and essentialness in our economy.